 Concentrations and Interdisciplinary Minors

 History students often combine their study of the past with various complementary subjects, such as East Asian Studies, Latin American Studies, religion, or art history.
-Students have also found generative links between their study of history and interdisciplinary areas, including Environmental Studies, Museum Studies, and the Growth and Structure of Cities.
+Students have also found generative links between their study of history and interdisciplinary areas, including African and Africana Studies, Gender and Sexuality Studies, Environmental Studies, Museum Studies, and the Growth and Structure of Cities.

 History students are encouraged to study abroad.
 In addition to acquiring fluency in a foreign language, students abroad benefit from exposure to other historical approaches and the proximity to rich archival resources.
 The history major is designed to facilitate such study abroad.